Best Electrolyte Powders of 2025

 Cons:

-• Only available in individual packets, no bulk option
+• Only available in individual packets, with no bulk option

-Our testers found that DripDrop Zero Sugar electrolyte drink mix tasted great without the fake sweetener aftertaste that is common among many low-sugar offerings.
-At 10 calories per serving, this is a great choice for those with low-sugar dietary needs.
-It’s also a great option for enhanced daily hydration and providing electrolytes separate from calories during runs.
+Our testers found the DripDrop Zero Sugar electrolyte drink mix tasted great without the fake sweetener aftertaste common among many low-sugar offerings.
+At 10 calories per serving, this is an excellent choice for those with low-sugar dietary needs or who want to separate their fuel and electrolyte intake.
 The mix comes in conveniently slim and compact single-serving packets, making them easy to stash in a pack.
-They are particularly good for travel.
+They are particularly good for travel when it’s difficult to stay hydrated.

-DripDrop packets contain the usual mix of sodium, potassium, and magnesium, as well as some added B vitamins, vitamin C, and zinc for energy, recovery, and immune support.
-As opposed to most of our top picks, which were developed specifically for sport, DripDrop was created as an oral rehydration therapy for humanitarian missions where IV fluids to treat dehydration are not readily available.
+DripDrop packets contain the usual mix of sodium, potassium, and magnesium and some added B vitamins, vitamin C, and zinc for energy, recovery, and immune support.
+Unlike most of our top picks, specifically for sport, DripDrop was created as an oral rehydration therapy for humanitarian missions where IV fluids to treat dehydration are not readily available.
 At a little over $1.00 per serving, these packets aren’t exactly cheap, but they aren’t the most expensive either.

-Best Electrolyte Mix - LMNT - product photoPros:
+Best Electrolyte Powder - LMNT - product photoPros:

 • High sodium in a single serving for heavy sweaters